tasooshi/horrors/README.md

 ## About

-This little asyncio-based framework was created in order to simplify exploit chain development for vulnerable applications.
+This framework was created in order to simplify attack automation and exploit development.
 All you have to do is:

 ```python
 async def send_xxe(scenario):